scionproto/scion/doc/BeaconExtensions.md

 - The subtype field, which identifies it
 - A variable number of link type clusters

-A link type cluster serves to pool all interfaces which are attached to an intra-AS link and have a connection of the same link type between them and the egress interface.
-Each link type cluster is itself comprised of 3 types of
+A link type cluster serves to pool all interfaces which are attached to the same type of intra-AS link between them and the egress interface.
+Each link type cluster is itself comprised of 3 types of elements:
-elements:

-- The link type for every interface in the cluster (1 value per cluster)
+- The intra-AS link type for all interfaces in the cluster (1 value per cluster)
 - The interface ID for every interface in the cluster (1 value per interface)
-- The inter-AS link type for the connection attached to the interface (1 value per interface)
+- The link type for each of the inter-AS connections attached to the interfaces in the cluster (1 value per interface)

 ## Number of Internal Hops